UndefinedOffset/silverstripe-nocaptcha/README.md

 ## Reporting an issue

-When you're reporting an issue please ensure you specify what version of SilverStripe you are using i.e. 3.1.3, 3.2beta, master etc. Also be sure to include any JavaScript or PHP errors you receive, for PHP errors please ensure you include the full stack trace.
+When you're reporting an issue please ensure you specify what version of Silverstripe you are using i.e. 3.1.3, 3.2beta, master etc. Also be sure to include any JavaScript or PHP errors you receive, for PHP errors please ensure you include the full stack trace.
 Also please include how you produced the issue.
 You may also be asked to provide some of the classes to aid in